 If your child, for instance, seems to exhibit signs of calcium deficiency, it might be time to up their intake.
-According to a 1999 study by the American Academy of Pediatrics (AAP), optimal intake for children aged 9-18 lies between 1200-1500 mg per day.
+According to a 1999 study from the American Academy of Pediatrics (AAP), optimal intake for children aged 9-18 lies between 1,200-1,500 mg per day.
 This said, there are ways to fill up this requirement.

 For one, parents may opt to provide calcium supplements to kids who are genuinely at risk.
-The AAP study notes that supplementing calcium to children as young as six may produce beneficial effects, although they have yet to be fully looked into.
+The AAP study notes that supplementing calcium to children as young as six may produce beneficial effects.
+Although, the benefits have yet to be fully looked into.

 What Happens if I Don’t Get Enough Calcium?

 It can be problematic.
-Not receiving the right amount can lead to deterioration and weakening of the bones and teeth which use most of the body’s calcium.
+Not receiving the right amount can lead to deterioration and weakening of the bones and teeth, which use most of the body’s calcium.
 Low calcium can prevent children from reaching their full potential adult height.
-It lowers bone mass in adults that can lead to osteoporosis.
+It lowers bone mass in adults, which can lead to osteoporosis.
 It also increases the risk of gum disease, tooth decay, and jaw-joint problems.

 Research found that those who consume less than what the body needs are more likely to develop gum diseases by 54 percent.
 Additionally, because of the weakening of the teeth, it can become more susceptible to tooth decay.

 Getting the right amount of calcium is especially important for infants and toddlers who are still on the stage of developing their first set of teeth.
-Despite their eventual fall out, primary teeth are vital for the development of the permanent or adult teeth as they serve as guide.
-If the children lose their primary teeth earlier than normal, they can suffer from spacing problems, as well as, chewing and speaking issues.
+Despite their eventual fallout, primary teeth are vital for the development of the permanent or adult teeth as they serve as a guide.
+If children lose their primary teeth earlier than normal, they can suffer from spacing problems as well as chewing and speaking issues.